learn-co-curriculum/phase-0-git-version-control-introduction/README.md

   Git.
 - **track**: When a file is _tracked_ by Git, it means that Git will notice any changes to that file.
 We call these changes "differences" or "diffs".
 Git will allow you to choose whether to _add_ the change, or "diff," in order to keep it
 - **diff**: Short for "difference," the "diff" of a file is all the changes that happened in it since the last _commit_.
 The "diff" of a repo is all the diffs in all the _tracked_ files in the _repo_ that have been made, but which have not yet been _committed_ (sometimes programmers call this "the diffset").
 - **commit**: When a diff is decided to be a good thing to save, we _commit_ the diff to the repo's history using the `commit` command.
 When we make a commit we are asked to write a "log" message which describes what happened in the diff.
 Each commit also knows when it happened and what the repo's "diff" was.
 - **log**: The record of what happened in each commit
 - **local/remote**: When we start working with a git repo, we "clone" it from a _remote_ source and have a copy of that directory on our own system.
 We call the repo on our personal system the _local_ repo.
 (We'll talk more about the "clone" command later.)
-- **`master` branch**: You'll learn in advanced Git that a repo can support multiple branches (we called those "sandboxes" earlier).
-For the moment, just remember this: by default, when you create a Git repo, you will be working on the `master` branch.
+- **default branch**: You'll learn in advanced Git that a repo can support multiple branches (we called those "sandboxes" earlier).
+For the moment, just remember this: by default, when you create a Git repo, you will be working on the default branch.
+The name of this branch may be either `main` or `master`, depending on your configuration.
 - **branch**: The combined history of all the changes of all the files in the repo.

 ## Conclusion